rsnpj/notes-site/notes/Year_2/Software_Methodologies/AI_Search/Local_Search.md

     -   so each state has $8\times 7=56$ successors

--   The objective function f(to be minimized) is the number of pairs of queens that are mutually attacking each other
+-   The objective function f(to be minimised) is the number of pairs of queens that are mutually attacking each other

 # Exiting local maxima/minima - simulated annealing